NSUR COIN (NSUR) Reaches Self Reported Market Capitalization of $98.60 Million

 [Whitepaper](https://www.nsurcoin.com/WhitePaper)”

-It is usually not currently possible to buy alternative cryptocurrencies such as NSUR COIN directly using U.S. dollars.
-Investors seeking to trade NSUR COIN should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy NSUR COIN using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as NSUR COIN directly using U.S. dollars.
+Investors seeking to trade NSUR COIN should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy NSUR COIN using one of the exchanges listed above.

 Receive News & Updates for NSUR COIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NSUR COIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.